enspirit/predicate/README.md

 ```

 There are situations where you would like variables to be kept simple in
-expressions while evaluating expressions on complex data structures.
+expressions while evaluating the latter on complex data structures.

 `Predicate#var` can be used as an abstraction mechanism in such cases.
 It takes a variable definition as first argument and a semantics as second.
 The semantics defines how a value is extracted when the variable value must
 be evaluated.

 Supported protocols are `:dig`, `:send` and `:public_send`.
 Only `:dig`
-must be considered safe, and the two other ones used with great care.
+must be considered safe while the two other ones used with great care.

 * `:dig` relies on Ruby's `dig` protocol introduced in Ruby 2.3.
 It
   will work out of the box with Hash, Array, Struct, OpenStruct and